edwardUL99/inject-lite/README.md

 The Service interface and ServiceImpl class here is defined further up in the README

 ### Injection with multiple dependencies
+**Deprecated:** In a future release, any ambiguity surrounding multiple dependencies of the same type will no longer use the selection strategies highlighted here, and instead, an error will be thrown.

 When using `Injector#inject(Class)` the injector looks for a dependency where the type of the dependency is either the same as the provided class or a subclass.
 The behaviour when trying to inject a dependency of this type and where multiple dependencies match the type is dependent on configuration.
 The configuration method of interest are: